 But what does this museum of architecture have to offer the more causal visitor to Vienna?

-The museum hosts various special exhibitions, but the main attraction for those dipping toes into Austrian architecture is the permanent exhibition that opened back in 2022.
+The main attraction for those dipping toes into Austrian architecture is the permanent exhibition.

 Hot Questions Cold Storage manages the trick of showcasing Austria’s architectural past while looking to the future.